Dr. Sarah Schindler, ND, IFMCP, LMT-Owner

 It was my own health struggles that led me to seek out a Naturopathic Doctor who was able to get to the root cause of my health issues which was undiagnosed Lyme disease.
 I’m a pretty open book about what happened to me and my struggles finding a diagnosis and treatment and I want to help others to know that 100% recovery IS possible!
 It is for this reason that I chose to pursue a career in Naturopathic medicine and for this reason that I totally understand how it feels to be slighted by the medical community and what chronic pain really feels like.
 When a patient tells me no one has been able to help them, I immediately put on my detective brain and will do what I can to find them answers and treatment.

-My current focus in my medical practice is around women’s health including infertility, PCOS, endometriosis, menstrual irregularities and menopause support as well as Lyme disease and chronic pain getting to the root cause of disease.
 I see patients from all walks of life, all ages and I have really grown to love doing men’s health as well.